All Episodes

 I bought a little property in Missouri just to be loyal to the state about four years ago, bought a little property there, and I got my property tax bill for it.

-I mean, it's it's it's less than my gasoline payment every month.
+I mean, it's less than my gasoline payment every month.

-I'm gonna be in so much trouble for talking to you, Rush.
+I'm going to be in so much trouble for talking to you, Russ.

-Well, my mom listed every day down in New Mexico, and she probably heard me right now, so I'll probably get an etch later.
+Well, my mom listens to tea every day down in New Mexico, and she's probably hearing me right now, so I'll probably get a catch later.

-Uh why would your mom be upset with you listening and talking to the program?
+Why would your mom be upset with you listening and talking to the programmer?

-Well, she think you're at work or something.
+What does she think you're at work or something?

-She might be a little bit to that guy again.
+She might be a little bit sick to that guy again.

 Oh, oh, oh, it's kind of jealous anger.